 Solurex Side Effects

-Note: This document contains side effect information about dexamethasone.
-Some of the dosage forms listed on this page may not apply to the brand name Solurex.
+Note: This page contains side effects data for the generic drug dexamethasone.
+It is possible that some of the dosage forms included below may not apply to the brand name Solurex.

 For the Consumer

 Applies to dexamethasone: oral elixir, oral solution, oral tablet

 As well as its needed effects, dexamethasone (the active ingredient contained in Solurex) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking dexamethasone, check with your doctor immediately:More common

 - fast, slow, pounding, or irregular heartbeat or pulse

 - mental depression

 - numbness or tingling in the arms or legs